TIBCOSoftware/ebx-container-edition/README.md

 ## Deploying EBX image

-To deploy an ebx image, check the section relative to the [generic chart](https://github.com/tibco/ebx-container-edition/blob/main/helm/chart/README.md).
+For information on deploying an ebx image, see the section relative to the [generic chart](https://github.com/tibco/ebx-container-edition/blob/main/helm/chart/README.md).

 ## Examples

-The [example section](https://github.com/tibco/ebx-container-edition/tree/main/helm/examples) contains some configuration or chart examples to deploy ebx.
+The [example section](https://github.com/tibco/ebx-container-edition/tree/main/helm/examples) contains some configuration or chart examples for deploying ebx on a Kubernetes cluster.

-They refer to particular cases, or to configurations proposed for specific Kubernetes implementation.
+They refer to particular cases, or to configurations for specific Kubernetes implementation.

 These examples are only propositions, therefore they are not imperative and can be extended or customized.